Historical Sites of the Wichitas ToursMarch 7-28, 2015; Reservations taken Monday March 2, 2015

 Tour participants will meet at the Refuge Visitor Center located at the intersection of Highways 49 and 115.
 Visitors may obtain a Refuge leaflet and map from one of the dispensers located at each of the five entrances.

 Each tour will depart promptly at 1:30 p.m. and will last approximately three hours.
 Due to the length of the tour, all children must be at least eight years of age to participate.
-There will be a $5.00 per person reservation fee collected at the time of check-in.
 Reservations will be retained until ten minutes prior to the beginning of each program.
 After that time, stand-by replacements will be accepted.

 The mission of the U.S. Fish and Wildlife Service is working with others to conserve, protect and enhance fish, wildlife, plants and their habitats for the continuing benefit of the American people.
 We are both a leader and trusted partner in fish and wildlife conservation, known for our scientific excellence, stewardship of lands and natural resources, dedicated professionals and commitment to public service.
 For more information on our work and the people who make it happen, visit www.fws.gov.